senocular/senocular.github.com/articles/class_is_not_syntactic_sugar.md

 arr.length // 3
 ```

-Prior to the `class` syntax, attempts to properly extend the `Array` class have failed because of this magical property.
+Prior to the `class` syntax, attempts to properly extend the `Array` class have largely failed because of this magical property.
 Construction and inheritance could work, but not `length`.

 ```javascript
 function MyArray () {